When can I leave my home?

 - do not touch your face.

-See our easy read guide about the 2 metre social distancing rule for more information.
+See our easy read guide about the 2 metre social distancing rule for more information (PDF).

-People in Northern Ireland and England who live on their own (aka single households) can now spend time at another household in a ‘support bubble’.
+People who live on their own (aka single households) can now spend time at another household in a ‘support bubble’.

 These support bubbles only apply to single adult households or single parents with children under 18.
-Social bubbles cannot be used by people who are shielding.
+Support bubbles cannot be used by people who are shielding.

 Meeting up with people who are not from your household